Silver Springs Parks

 Basketball and Volleyball

-Our Park trees provide shade, ambiance, and privacy - also environmental benefits.
+Our Park trees provided shade, ambiance, and privacy – also environmental benefits.
+This beautiful copse of native trees was a result of over twenty years of planning and care.

 The two tennis courts and playground area are nestled amidst Meadow Spring on the left (north),